Results from the 4PI Effective Action in 2- and 3-dimensions: General Formalism

-The equation of motion for the 4-point function is obtained from the variational equation $\delta\Gamma/\delta V=0$.
-From this point onward, we suppress the last momentum argument in the 4-point function $V$, since it can be obtained from the conservation of momentum.
-The effective action in figure \ref{PhiAandB} gives:
+The equation of motion for $V$ is obtained from the variational equation $\delta\Gamma/\delta V=0$ (see equation (\ref{equation:eom})).
+Using the 4-Loop 4PI effective action gives the result in figure \ref{f4} and equation (\ref{Eq15}).
+We use throughout the notation $dQ=d^d q/(2\pi)^d$.